kibagateaux/djinnii-serverless/README.md

 - **firebase** - I could only figure out how to do serverless OAuth through firebase functions.
 Only using one function for MovesAPI redirect.
 FIXME!!!
 Do not build more functions, this is a trap.

+# Notes
+If lambda needs permissions, add roles to it's policy in IAM console.
+# TODOS
+Change DynamoDB "Tokens" table to "Integrations" to handle more metadata such as lastDataUpdate.
 # Documentation
 FIXME: I need to be documented so people know how to use me!